BIMrxLAB/Revit2GraphQL/README.md

 ## Getting Started: Nuget Dance and Versioning

 Personally, I always love to get latest.
-When Nuget suggests consolidations or updates I usually go for it.
-Unfortunately, this is not possible here.
-The main components that make this project work are described below.
+When Nuget suggests consolidations or updates I usually go for it. ~~Unfortunately, this is not possible here.~~ The main components that make this project work are described below.

 Here is what we know should not be updated:

-1) GraphQL-Parser - leave it at 3.0.0, which otherwise breakes GraphQL
+1) ~~GraphQL-Parser - leave it at 3.0.0, which otherwise breakes GraphQL
 2) System.Diagnostics.DiagnosticSource - leave it at 4.5.1, which otherwise breakes ServiceBus
-3) Newtonsoft.Json - it's a bit of a mess.
+3) ~~Newtonsoft.Json - it's a bit of a mess.
 You want to go low for Revit, and you can't go too high for GraphQL.
 GraphQL is actively trying to loose the Newtonsoft.Json dependency.

+Update as of 9/6/2020: The upgrade to GraphQL for .NET 3.0 enabled us to ditch a lot of Newtonsoft.Json references and go with System.Text.Json instead.
+This is making it a lot easier to life side by side with Revit.
+The last required Newtonsoft references are with the Microsoft.AspNet.WebApi.Client (requires 6.0.4) and Microsoft.Azure.ServiceBus (requires 10.0.3).

 ### Shared Infrastructure